armory/docs/content/en/docs/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-24-1.md

 ### Fixed issues

-* Fixed an issue where pull request comments for GitHub caused the Dinghy pod for Pipelines as Code to crash or report incorrect information
+* Fixed an issue where pull request comments on GitHub caused the Dinghy pod for Pipelines as Code to crash or report incorrect information.

 ## Highlighted updates